-c) Writ prohibiting disclosure of records under the CPRA
+c.
+Writ prohibiting disclosure of records under the CPRA

 Existing law provides for what are sometimes referred to as reverse-CPRA actions.
-This type of action allows a person to seek a writ from the court prohibiting a public agency from releasing information that is prohibited from being disclosed under existing law.
+This type of action allows a person to seek a writ from the court prohibiting a public agency from releasing information that is prohibited from being disclosed under existing law.14

 The court has found that:

 [...] although the CPRA provides a specific statutory procedure for the resolution of disputes between the party seeking disclosure and the public agency, no comparable procedure exists for an interested third party to obtain a judicial ruling precluding a public agency from improperly disclosing confidential documents.
 If the public agency elects to disclose records in response to a CPRA request, absent an independent action for declaratory relief or traditional mandamus, no judicial forum will exist in which a party adversely affected by the disclosure can challenge the lawfulness of the agency's action [...] the Legislature has not specified any special procedures to resolve the issue.
-A petition for writ of mandate is the appropriate procedure to present the issue to the court.
+A petition for writ of mandate is the appropriate procedure to present the issue to the court.15

-3. Reintroduction of AB 289 (Fong, 2019)
+3. Reintroduction of AB 343 (Fong, 2022)

-This bill is a reintroduction of AB 289 (Fong, 2019), which failed to pass this Committee.
+This bill is a reintroduction of AB 343 (Fong, 2022), which passed this Committee but was never set for a hearing in the Senate Governmental Organization Committee.
+AB 343, as introduced, was a reintroduction of AB 289 (Fong, 2019), which failed to pass this Committee.
 The analysis for AB 289 highlighted several issues with the proposed language, including, among others:

-- the experience and qualifications the Ombudsperson should possess; - the precedent, if any, the determination of the Ombudsperson should have; - ability of a state agency to appeal the determination of the Ombudsperson to the superior court; - standard of review a court should use to review the Ombudsperson's determination if a state agency is authorized to appeal their determination; and - placement of the Ombudsperson in the State Auditor's Office and potential conflict; - the rights of an interested party in the records at issue to intervene; - two-tier system of enforcing one's rights under the CPRA; and - treatment of records that fall within a permissive exemption under the CPRA.
+- the experience and qualifications the Ombudsperson should possess; - the precedent, if any, the determination of the Ombudsperson should have; - ability of a state agency to appeal the determination of the Ombudsperson to the superior court; - standard of review a court should use to review the Ombudsperson's determination if a state agency is authorized to appeal their determination; and - placement of the Ombudsperson in the State Auditor's Office and potential conflict; - the rights of an interested party in the records at issue to intervene; - two-tier system of enforcing one's rights under the CPRA; and